scribe-security/action-verify/README.md

 </details>

 ### Running action as non root user
-By default action runs in its own pid namespace as the root user.
-You change users you can use the `USERID` and `USERNAME` env
+By default, the action runs in its own pid namespace as the root user.
+You can change the user by setting specific `USERID` and `USERNAME` environment variables.

 ```YAML
 - name: Generate cyclonedx json SBOM